MouriNaruto/MouriDocs/docs/1/ReadMe.md

   because of the design of GPU-PV: It will act as the Render Only Device in Windows guests and the kernel mode driver used in guests is called Microsoft Virtual Render Driver (vrd.sys).
-- You can't use Vulkan in Linux guests because of the design of GPU-PV: GPU-PV only expose the Direct3D 12 interface to Linux.
-OpenCL and OpenGL support is implemented in the mesa's d3d12 backend.
-But the Vulkan support in mesa is experimental and only for Windows.